 A model that predicts loan repayment (or credit rating) is not only useful to the lender, it is of enormous interest to the borrower.
 But showing borrowers a credit rating number on its own is of limited use if they want to know what they need to do to improve it.
-The consumer app Credit Karma2 allows its users to figure this out for themselves using a brute force method similar to the new algorithm that we use in this report's prototype (see 3.3.1 Perturbation).
+The consumer app Credit Karma^[2] allows its users to figure this out for themselves using a brute force method similar to the new algorithm that we use in this report's prototype (see perturbation).